About This Policy

 The Respondent shall be provided with the draft Investigation Report and concurrently a copy of, or supervised access to, the evidence on which the report is based.
 The Respondent shall have 30 calendar days (which time shall be part of the total time for the Investigation) to provide written comments on it.
 The Investigation Committee may also make relevant portions of the report available to the Complainant and/or witnesses (but not give them a copy), for comment.
 The Committee shall, in preparing its final Investigation Report, consider and attach any comments made by the Respondent (and by the Complainant and/or witnesses, if applicable on a case by case basis) on the draft Investigation Report.

-The chair of the Investigatory Committee shall forward copies of the final Investigation Report to the Provost and the Respondent.
-In distributing either copies of the draft or final report, or portions thereof, the Provost will inform the recipient of the confidentiality under which the report is made available and may establish reasonable conditions to ensure such confidentiality.
-For example, as a condition to receipt of the report, the Provost may require that the recipient sign a confidentiality agreement with the University.
+The chair of the Investigatory Committee shall forward copies of the final Investigation Report to the Vice Provost for Research and the Respondent.
+In distributing either copies of the draft or final report, or portions thereof, the Vice Provost for Research will inform the recipient of the confidentiality under which the report is made available and may establish reasonable conditions to ensure such confidentiality.
+For example, as a condition to receipt of the report, the Vice Provost for Research may require that the recipient sign a confidentiality agreement with the University.

 The chair of the Investigation Committee will oversee the Investigation Committee in finalizing the draft Investigation Report, including a summary of the Respondent’s comments provided to the report.
-The final Investigation Report shall be forwarded to the Provost, who will determine in writing: (1) whether the institution accepts the findings of the Investigation Committee in the Investigation Report; and (2) the institutional response to the accepted findings of research misconduct.
-If the Provost’s determination varies from the findings and recommendations of the Investigation Committee, the Provost will, as part of his or her written determination, explain in detail the basis for rendering a decision different from the findings of the Investigation Committee.
-Alternatively, the Provost may return the Investigation Report to the Investigation Committee with a request for further fact-finding or analysis.
+The final Investigation Report shall be forwarded to the Vice Provost for Research, who will determine in writing: (1) whether the institution accepts the findings of the Investigation Committee in the Investigation Report; and (2) the institutional response to the accepted findings of research misconduct.
+If the Vice Provost for Research’s determination varies from the findings and recommendations of the Investigation Committee, the Vice Provost for Research will, as part of his or her written determination, explain in detail the basis for rendering a decision different from the findings of the Investigation Committee.
+Alternatively, the Vice Provost for Research may return the Investigation Report to the Investigation Committee with a request for further fact-finding or analysis.

-When a final decision has been made by the Provost, the Respondent and the Complainant shall be notified in writing.
-The Provost will also notify any funding or sponsoring agencies as required by applicable law.
+When a final decision has been made by the Vice Provost for Research, the Respondent and the Complainant shall be notified in writing.
+The Vice Provost for Research will also notify the Provost and any funding or sponsoring agencies as required by applicable law.

-Within 15 days of receipt of the final decision and notification from the Provost the Respondent may appeal in writing, on procedural grounds only, directly to the President.
+Within 15 days of receipt of the final decision and notification from the Vice Provost for Research the Respondent may appeal in writing, on procedural grounds only, directly to the Provost and/or President.
 The President’s decision is final.

 5. Notification of the Office of Research Integrity of Institutional Findings and Actions

-After the Provost makes a final determination on the Investigation, the Provost shall forward copies of the Investigation Report to Office of Research Integrity and other responsible federal agencies where applicable, within the 120 day period required to complete the Investigation.
+After the Vice Provost for Research makes a final determination on the Investigation, the Vice Provost for Research shall forward copies of the Investigation Report to Office of Research Integrity and other responsible federal agencies where applicable, within the 120 day period required to complete the Investigation.

 We thank the staff of the Office of Sponsored Projects at Dartmouth College for providing permission to refer to Dartmouth College policy for guidance and direction in adopting and implementing this policy.